Supersnazz

-Supersnazz is the debut studio album by the rock band the Flamin' Groovies.
+Supersnazz is the debut studio album by the rock band Flamin' Groovies.
 It was released in 1969 on the Epic label.
 The release was their only album recorded expressly for a major record label, although all of their next five albums were distributed by major labels.
-Supersnazz was later released in compact disc format in 2000 on Sundazed Records with four edits of songs from the album (done in 1969 for singles) included as bonus tracks.
+Supersnazz was later released in compact disc format in 2000 on Sundazed Music with four edits of songs from the album (done in 1969 for singles) included as bonus tracks.